pttbisg/shopeeamal/README.md

 1. Run `yarn` to install all dependencies.
 2. Create new Postgres DB.
 Alternatively, use `docker-compose up` to create Postgres docker instance with the same configs.
 Or use existing Postgres DB.
-3. Copy `.env.example` to `.env` and fill it with the correct Postgres and SQS configs.
+3. Copy `.env.example` to `.env` and fill it with the correct Postgres and Redis configs.
 4. Run `yarn migration:run` to do DB migrations.
 5. Run `yarn start:dev` to build the app and run it locally.
-6. Go to [Shopee Console Management](https://open.shopee.com/myconsole/management/app), retrieve the `partner_id` and use this to register new account/account on the this service.
+6. Go to [Shopee Console Management](https://open.shopee.com/myconsole/management/app), retrieve the `partner_id` and use this to register new user/account on the this service.
 See [Authentication](#authentication) section.

 ## Docs